ash-project/ash_postgres/documentation/tutorials/get-started-with-postgres.md

 ## Requirements

 - A working Postgres installation, with a sufficiently permissive user
-- If you would like to follow along, you will need to add begin with {{link:ash:guide:Get Started}}
+- If you would like to follow along, you will need to add begin with [the Ash getting started guide](https://hexdocs.pm/ash/get-started.html)

 ## Steps